Submitted by florin on

 For many years I've used the Sennheiser HD600 phones.
-It's an old model, released in 1997, but in many ways it's still fairly close to the pinnacle of dynamic transducer technology.
+It's an old model, released in 1997, but in quite a few ways it's still an audiophile-class dynamic transducer.
 Later models such as the HD650 or the HD800 have addressed some of its perceived weaknesses, while allegedly introducing issues of their own, depending on who you ask.
 There's still disagreement as to which is the top player in this game, but a lot of people will still reach to their 600 cans when they need accurate sound reproduction - and I'm one of them, although I consider myself open-minded.

 But some years ago a new major player appeared, spearheading the second big wave of planar technology.
 The company is called Audeze and their first important product, the LCD-2, made a big splash.
 Using a new (actually, resurrected from decades ago) technology, and with a sound signature of their own, they were bound to stir up controversy.
 And sure enough they did.
 I was intrigued.

 Recently I was able to do an A/B comparison of these phones, my trusty old HD600 against a shiny new LCD-2, thanks to Audio High at their store in Mountain View.
 Their test equipment is excellent and Eugene runs the show in the demo room with aplomb.
 The bake-off was done on the Chord Red Reference CD Player with the Chord CPA 5000 Reference Preamplifier.

 - Hyperborea by Tangerine Dream.
 Representative for a lot of music I listen to.
 Dense textures of synthesizer sounds, layers of sequenced tracks; overall an alien, unnatural soundscape with a dynamic rhythm and lively electronic percussion.
 I was not sure what to expect here, since the sound is complex and has no natural components.